 - World Badminton Federation matches

-Optus’ network covers over 98.5% of the Australian population, and unless you’re living in a really remote area, you’ll find it hard to find a dead spot.
+Optus’ network covers over 98.5% of the Australian population, and unless you’re living in a really remote area, it’s hard to find a dead spot.

 If you love your content and need to get a device bundled in with your plan, we recommend Optus to fill in that gap for you.
 There you get access to English Premier League, National Geographic content, data-free content streaming and the same mobile network.